The Treachery of Images: Bayesian Scene Keypoints for Deep Policy Learning in Robotic Manipulation: Experimental Evaluations

 \subsection{Policy Learning in Simulation}

 We train a 2-layer LSTM via behavioral cloning.
 The action space is given by the change in the robot's end-effector pose and the observation space is given by the respective visual representation, concatenated with the robot's end-effector pose in the world frame.
-For the particle filter, we add zero-mean Gaussian noise with \(\sigma = 0.02\) to the keypoint locations to account for the lower noise level of the filter and aid generalization.
-We provide the policy model with 14 demonstrations for the single-object tasks, using a wrist-mounted camera with \(256\times 256\) pixels.
+For the particle filter, we add zero-mean Gaussian noise with \(\sigma = 0.02\) to the \rebuttal{predicted} keypoint locations \rebuttal{as we observe this to improve policy learning over using the low variance keypoint predictions directly.} We provide the policy model with 14 demonstrations for the single-object tasks, using a wrist-mounted camera with \(256\times 256\) pixels.
 For the multi-object tasks, we provide 140 demonstrations and use a stereo setup of overhead and a wrist camera with identical resolutions.
 We train all the policies for 10,000 gradient steps on sub-trajectories consisting of 30 consecutive time steps~\cite{mandlekar2021matters} and on three random seeds.
 We then evaluate all the policies in the respective task environments for 200 episodes.
-We compare our method against a suite of other representation learning methods, as well as a ground truth features model.
-Additionally, we train a neural network with one downsampling layer and three convolutional layers with ELU activations end-to-end.
+We compare our method against a suite of other representation learning methods \rebuttal{introduced in \secref{sec:related_work}}, as well as a ground truth \rebuttal{keypoints} model.
+Additionally, we \rebuttal{compare against an end-to-end trained 3-layer CNN with one downsampling layer and ELU activations as a baseline}.

 \tabref{tab:success_rates_sim} shows the policy success rates.
 The basic keypoints~\cite{florence2019self} fail on these tasks due to insufficient scale- and occlusion-invariance.
 In contrast, our improved keypoints model outperforms the other representations across all the tasks and achieves a performance close to the ground truth model.
 For the single-object tasks, the discrete filter, strictly improves over the bare keypoints model, even outperforming the ground truth model.
 When only a few demonstrations are available, a small amount of noise in the representation leads to a more robust policy.
-For example, on \takelidoffsaucepan, adding iid zero-mean Gaussian noise with \(\sigma = 0.05\) to the ground truth model's prediction leads to improved policy success of \(0.99\pm 0.01\).
+For example, on \takelidoffsaucepan, adding iid zero-mean Gaussian noise with \(\sigma = 0.05\) to the ground truth \rebuttal{keypoints} model's prediction leads to improved policy success of \(0.99\pm 0.01\).
 On the multi-object tasks, data is more plentiful, with the ground-truth model matching the success rate of the human demonstrator.